kasunhanz/tensor/packaging/docker/README.md

-# Dockerized Hilbert Space
+# Dockerized Tensor

-This Docker container container is intended to be used to set up Hilbert Space and it's backend services including set up a 3 node MongoDB replica set.
+This Docker container container is intended to be used to set up Tensor and it's backend services including set up a 3 node MongoDB replica set.

 Mongo version:  **3.3.9**